Want to know WHY you NEED an 85mm Lens?!

 85mm Focal Length

-The great thing about using a fixed lens like the 85mm allows you to really get creative and use your feet!
+The great thing about using a fixed one like this, it allows you to really get creative and use your feet!
 You can grab those close-ups while keeping your distance and also get those wider shots (if you take a few steps back)!

 Take a closer look at the leaves in this photo.
-It shows the compression that can be achieved while shooting at a wide aperture.
-The leaves show the different depths that can be achieved with one lens!
+It shows the compression that can be achieved while shooting at a wide aperture or a fast aperture.
+The leaves show the different depths that can be achieved with one camera lens!

-Prime lenses, in general, tend to be more able to handle low light situations.
+Prime models, in general, tend to be more able to handle low light situations.
 Read this great tutorial to learn more about prime lenses and what they are capable of!

 The 85mm is known as a great portrait lens, but what many don’t know is that the 85mm is also considered a short telephoto lens!
 Many landscape nature photographers use it when photographing wildlife!

 It can be easily used for headshot photography, portraits, in same cases macro photography, landscapes, weddings, and events.
-Basically, it’s just a solid lens all around!
+Basically, it’s just a solid option all around!

 - Canon f/1.2, Price: $1,900